sbhusal123/kubernetes-curated/Curated Reference/Resource Creation/Basic Structure.md

 - **metadata:** Contains information like the name, labels, and annotations of the resource.

 - **spec:** Contains the desired state of the resource, like the container specs, replica count, etc.

+Note: Use ReplicaSets for stateful applications like database, Deployments for stateless applications like WebApplication, a runtime for code.